ThomasLech/CROHME_extractor/README.md

 ## Installation
 Python version we use is **3.5.0**.

+1. Extract *_CROHME_full_v2.zip_* contents before running any of the above scripts.

-1. Install specified dependencies with pip (Python Package Manager) using the following shell command:
+2. Install specified dependencies with pip (Python Package Manager) using the following shell command:
 ```
 pip install -U -r requirements.txt
 ```